Environmental Leadership Program

 How to Apply

-The Environmental Leadership Program is open to undergraduates with at least junior standing, although priority consideration will be given to Environmental Studies and Environmental Science majors.
+The Environmental Leadership Program is open to undergraduates with at least junior standing, although priority consideration will be given to Environmental Studies and Environmental Science majors, especially to students graduating in Spring 2026.

 CONSERVATION SCIENCE PROJECTS

+This year, our long-term Restoration & Research project will have 2 teams, both partnering with Whitewater Ranch and the UO Ponisio Lab!
 With the overall goals of providing shade for Goose Creek and habitat for pollinators, ELP teams have been implementing and maintaining a riparian restoration project at an organic farm—Whitewater Ranch—since 2014.
-The plantings are thriving, so this team began transitioning the project to “free to grow” status by interplanting, removing weed mats, controlling non-native blackberry, and continuing our long-term monitoring of vegetation, pollinators and water temperature.
-In addition, in partnership with the UO Ponisio Lab, this team also collected data in research plots that are examining ways to enhance pollinator populations after major disturbances such the September 2020 Holiday Farm Fire and post-fire timber harvest.
-This project built upon the 2023 and 2024 Restoration & Research teams’ work (as well as the 2014-2022 Sustainable Farms, Riparian Restoration, Promoting Pollinators teams’ work).
+The plantings are thriving, so both teams will continue transitioning the project to “free to grow” status by interplanting, removing weed mats, controlling non-native blackberry, and creating pollinator patches.
+In addition, the R&R Pollinator team will focus on collecting data in research plots examining ways to enhance pollinator populations after major disturbances such the September 2020 Holiday Farm Fire and post-fire timber harvest.
+The R&R Reforestation team will establish plots and collect baseline data for a new study examining how native “nursery cover” plants can assist in Douglas-fir seedling establishment while providing floral resources.
+These projects will build upon the 2023-25 Restoration & Research teams’ work (as well as the 2014-2022 Sustainable Farms, Riparian Restoration, Promoting Pollinators teams’ work).
+Students participating in both projects will learn about riparian restoration methods, field-based experimental design, data collection methods and plant identification.
+This project is particularly well-suited for students interested in ecological restoration, pollinator conservation, natural resource management or forestry, including (but not limited to) ESCI majors with the Life Sciences focal area.